 - Web application – Usually built on a framework and in charge of the final processing of requests.

 OWIN describes a way of building software modules (called middleware components) that can process HTTP requests and responses.
 It also describes a way in which those modules can be composed in a processing pipeline and defines how that pipeline can be hosted without relying on any specific web server or host or the features of a particular development stack.
+The same web application can be hosted on any compliant web server, regardless of the system platform provided it implements the host interface.

 At any instant, the state of an HTTP transaction and the server-side processing of it is represented by a dictionary commonly known as the environment dictionary represented by an IDictionary<string, object=””>.
-The environment dictionary acts as a store for all requests , response and state data, and it’s the responsibility of an OWIN-compatible server to populate it with relevant data which can then be consumed by the applications.
+The environment dictionary acts as a store for all requests, response, and state data, and it’s the responsibility of an OWIN-compatible server to populate it with relevant data which can then be consumed by the applications.
 Some of the required dictionary keys are owin.RequestBody, owin.RequestHeaders, owin.RequestMethod, owin.RequestPath etc.

 The AppFunc delegate Func<IDictionary<string, object>, Task> takes the environment dictionary and returns a task object.
 This allows us the chain actions on the dictionary.
 All applications should implement this delegate to be OWIN compliant.